jeffreyvr/wp-meta-box/README.md

 ]);
 ```

-If you would like to load your options through ajax, you can do this by defining two callbacks.
+If you would like to search the options through ajax, you can do this by defining two callbacks (or function names).
 One for fetching and filtering the options and one for getting the value callback.

 The below example is using select2 to select a page.